 - The goal is to earn as many points as possible in 2.5 hours.
 At the end, the teams with the most points win!

 - All solutions must programmatically determine the results.
 Your solution cannot print out a solution to a problem that you determined by hand.
 The judges will be using some different data sets for your programs at the judging table.

-- Your team will have a number programming tasks to choose from.
-You may not be able to solve them all, so you are advised to study them and choose your problems wisely
+- Your team will have a number of programming tasks to choose from.
+You may not be able to solve them all, so you are advised to study them and choose your problems wisely.

 - Verify that your program works with the example input before submitting it to the judges.